 Shaving Brush 101

-Shaving brushes are typically comprised of a handle into which many hundreds of natural bristles – horse, boar or badger – have been inserted, creating a soft yet textured brush head, whose tip protrudes at the centre and tapers at the sides, making it well suited for creating and applying lather.
+Shaving brushes are typically comprised of a handle into which many hundreds of natural bristles – horse, boar, or badger hair – have been inserted, creating a soft yet textured brush head, whose tip protrudes at the centre and tapers at the sides, making it well suited for creating and applying lather.

 Which Bristle Type is Best?

 It depends.
-A variety of factors, including bristle quality, manufacturing technique and bristle density, determine the characteristics of a given shaving brush.
+A variety of factors, including bristle quality, manufacturing technique, and bristle density, determine the characteristics of a given shaving brush.

-But for all their detractors, there are as many proponents, who claim (as mentioned above) that not all horsehair is made the same – and that with time, those smelly, stiff and scratchy bristles become wonderfully soft and pliant.
+But for all their detractors, there are as many proponents, who claim (as mentioned above) that not all horsehair is made the same – and that with time, those smelly, stiff, and scratchy bristles become wonderfully soft and pliant.

 Boar hair brushes are often considered an acceptable, affordable middle ground between horse and badger.
-Again, stiffness, scratchiness and the ability to whip up a frothy lather depend on the grade and arrangement of the bristles.
+Again, stiffness, scratchiness, and the ability to whip up a frothy lather depend on the grade and arrangement of the bristles.

 Badger bristles find their way into the costliest of shaving brushes, are soft and luxurious, and hold water well, making them excellent for lathering and moisturising the skin.

 Shaving Brush Stands